-The Nation’s Premier High School Football Game
+The Nation’s Premier High School All-American Game

-Saturday, Jan.
-4, 2014, at the Alamodome, Live on NBC
+Saturday January 6, 2018, at the Alamodome, Live on NBC

 The All-American Bowl excitement gets started every fall when each U.S. Army All-American player and marching band member is honored during a pep rally at their school in front of army representatives, classmates, teammates, family members, school administrators and media.

 Selection as a U.S. Army All-American is an important and prestigious honor for these athletes and musicians.
-Only the strongest are chosen to wear the Army colors, and these young men and women truly embody the characteristics of the Army Strong Soldier – demonstrating Strength through Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage on a daily basis.
-Activities throughout Bowl Week help connect these All-American athletes and musicians with Army Soldier Heroes from around the country and provide better understanding of what it takes and what it means to be an Army Strong Soldier and an All-American.
+Only the strongest are chosen to wear the Army colors, and these young men and women truly embody the characteristics of the Army Soldier – demonstrating Strength through Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage on a daily basis.
+Activities throughout Bowl Week help connect these All-American athletes and musicians with Army Soldier Heroes from around the country and provide better understanding of what it takes and what it means to be an Army Soldier and an All-American.